MicrosoftDocs/ai-builder/ai-builder-docs/interpret-confidence-score.md

 Q: Is it possible to see a confidence score for tables in Fixed templates document?
 A: Confidence score for tables are only available for general documents.

+Q: Is it possible to see a confidence score of a multipage table?
+A: Yes

 Q: Is it possible to see a confidence score for rows in a table?
 A: We do not provide this information